-The stock assessment was undertaken using a statistical catch-at-age model implemented in CASAL (Bull et al. 2012) version v2.30-2016-05-01 rev. 5470.
+The stock assessment was undertaken using an integrated age-structured model implemented in CASAL (Bull et al. 2012) version v2.30-2016-05-01 rev. 5470.
 The model assumes a single homogenous area, but the spatial heterogeneity of the population is represented by three geographically distinct commercial fisheries (longline, calamari trawl, and finfish trawl) and their gear-specific selectivity and fish availability (i.e. fleets-as-areas approach).
 The longline fishery is further split into two distinct fisheries according to gear type (Spanish-system and umbrella-system longline) to accommodate for different catchability between the two.